LynHyper/ipns-link-alt/README.md

 ## Intro

-Check out the official specs repo at https://github.com/ipns-link/specs.

-IPNS-Link is a decentralised Ngrok alternative developed by the IPNS-Link team (of which I am a part of), this repo exists so I can experiment with ideas for IPNS-Link without creating unnecessary issues or discussions in the official specs repo, ideas in this repo may be adopted by IPNS-Link officially if the idea is deemed suitable and worthwhile to accept.
+Official IPNS-Link specs repo: https://github.com/ipns-link/specs

+This is an experimental repo for exploring new ideas and concepts for IPNS-Link, this repo is mainly for personal use, however, feel free to contribute ideas and give feedback.

+To see the experimental ideas, head to the [Wiki](https://github.com/Winterhuman/ipns-link-alt/wiki).

 ## Goals

-- Decentralisation to the highest degree reasonably possible.
+- Achieve decentralization to the highest degree possible for IPNS-Link.
-- High CPU and bandwidth efficiency, both for Exposer and Gateways, without compromising security or UX friendliness.
+- Reduce CPU and bandwidth usage, both for Exposers and Gateways, without compromising on security or maximum performance.
-- Simplification and refinement; attempt to replicate IPNS-Link's current features with less complexity.

-For documentation of ideas, head to the [Wiki](https://github.com/LynHyper/ipns-link-alt/wiki).
+- Simplify and refine existing IPNS-Link concepts to achieve maximum efficiency for the least complexity.